ianw3214/Oasis/setup.md

 ## Working with the project

 The project should be all set up now.
 On windows, simply open the .vcxproj file to open the project in Visual Studio.

-**NOTE**: In order to run the game from within the build folder, you need to copy the res folder from the root folder to the build folder.

-**NOTE**: On windows, you may need to manually set the project subsystem to *WINDOWS* instead of *CONSOLE*, otherwise the compiler will give you an error about main being unresolved.